siriscmv/invite-management-docs/FAQ.md

 Learn to use the accounts command to filter accounts and perform certain actions

-* Provide a date for the `start-date` option, this can be a snowflake id, date in dd-mm-yyyy format or a data in human form like "10 minutes ago"
+* Provide a date for the `start-date` option, this can be a discord snowflake id, date in dd-mm-yyyy format or a data in human form like "10 minutes ago"
 * Set the type to either filter by creation/join date
+* Additionally you can filter out only the users that are not verified by setting the verified option to False
 * You can also optionally provide an `end-date` & a `target` to filter accounts that are invited by that target

 ![The accounts command](https://i.imgur.com/AV6ygSE.gif)